Imburse-Payments/imburse-payments.github.io/pages/getting-started/introduction.md

 icon_class: icon_documents_alt icon
 ---
 # Introduction
-The Imburse API is organized around REST.
+The Imburse API is organized around HTTP endpoints.
 Our API has predictable resource-oriented URLs, accepts form-encoded request bodies, returns JSON-encoded responses, and uses standard HTTP response codes, authentication, and verbs.

 You can use the Imburse API in sandbox mode, which does not affect your live data.